rackerlabs/docs-developer-blog/_posts/2018-09-28-introduction-to-the-google-distance-matrix-api.md

-The API key provided by Google is chargeable, and for testing this API, Google provides a test API that can be embedded in the code to generate the desired URL and get the distance between origins and destinations.
+The API key provided by Google is chargeable, and for testing this API, Google provides a test API that can be embedded in the code to generate the desired URL and get the distance between the origins and destinations.

 ### Test the API

-Use the following URL to generate the XML file that calculates the distance between the **SOURCE** and **DESTINATION** with the API Key:
+Use the following URL to generate an XML file that calculates the distance between the **ORIGIN** and **DESTINATION** with the API Key:

     https://maps.googleapis.com/maps/api/distancematrix/xml?units=imperial&origins=[ORIGIN Location]&destinations=[DESTINATION Location]&key=[YOUR_API_KEY]